scmor3/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 ![](../../images/0/4e.png)

-The <i>Response headers</i> on top tell us e.g. the size of the response in bytes, and the exact time of the response.
+The <i>Response headers</i> on top tell us e.g. the size of the response in bytes and the exact time of the response.
 An important header [Content-Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) tells us that the response is a text file in [utf-8](https://en.wikipedia.org/wiki/UTF-8)-format, contents of which have been formatted with HTML.
-This way the browser knows the response to be a regular [HTML](https://en.wikipedia.org/wiki/HTML)-page, and to render it to the browser 'like a web page'.
+This way the browser knows the response to be a regular [HTML](https://en.wikipedia.org/wiki/HTML)-page and to render it to the browser 'like a web page'.

 The <i>Response</i> tab shows the response data, a regular HTML-page.
 The <i>body</i> section determines the structure of the page rendered to the screen: